stineje/CharLib/docs/yaml.md

 * `operating_conditions`: The operating conditions to include in the exported liberty file.
 Empty by default.
 * `delay_model`: The delay model keyword to include in the exported liberty file.
 Defaults to 'table_lookup`.
 * `cell_defaults`: A dictionary of default values to use for all cells.
 See **Cells** below for more information.
 May contain any key-value pair valid for a cell entry.

+### Optional Behavioral Keys
+These keys may optionally be included to adjust CharLib behavior:

+* `dotlib_name`: The file name to use for the exported liberty file.
+Defaults to whatever `lib_name` is set to + '.lib'.
+* `verilog_name`: The file name to use for the exported verilog file.
+Defaults to whatever `lib_name` is set to + '.v'.
+* `cell_name_prefix`: A static prefix to append to the start of each cell name in the exported liberty file.
+Empty by default.
+* `cell_name_suffix`: A static prefix to append to the end of each cell name in the exported liberty file.
+Empty by default.
+* `run_simulation`: A boolean which tells CharLib whether to run spice simulation or re-use existing results in the work directory.
+Defaults to True.
+* `multithreaded`: A boolean which tells CharLib whether to dispatch jobs to multiple threads for asynchronous execution.
+Defaults to True.
+* `work_dir`: The directory to use for intermediate simulation spice files and other characterization artifacts.
+If omitted, CharLib creates a `work` directory in the current folder.
+* `results_dir`: The directory to use for exporting characterization results.
+If omitted, CharLib creates a `results` directory in the current folder.

 ## Cells
 Specific cells to characterize are specified as entries under the `cells` key.